 Your named nurse will advise you of the ward visiting times.

 We would ask that your visitors do not bring any sharp items or objects, including razors, glass articles or equivalent onto the ward whilst visiting.
+Alcohol and illicit substances are not permitted.

 Please talk to staff if you have any concerns and/or if you are asked to bring any items onto the ward.